roxanneluo/Hierarchical-Disparity-Prediction/README.md

 - `Save`[bool]: The figures would be saved in folders `sgl`, `lgs`, `PixelIntv` and `concur` under folder `../results/pic/FullOrHalf/`.
 - `Level`[int]: number of layers.
 - `DatasetRatio`[double]: used to choose corresponding GMM.

+### Branches

+- master: the up-to-date reliable core code
+- real-reorganize: the up-to-date core code. possibly unreliable.
+If it is reliable, it gets merged with master.
+- add-kitti-tool: contain kitti tools in addition to the core code, master.
+- other-algo: contain others' related algorithms such as libelas in addition to add-kitti-tool